diegopiciocchi/Learning_Python/README.md

 ## "Millikan" experiment simulation

 The aim of this project is the simulation and visualisation of the motion of particles inside a box and subject to the graviational force and electrostatic force.

+## Lorenz System

+A project for integration and visualisation of Lorenz systems.